ByronVelasco/MatrixMultiplication/README.md

 - `project_functions.py` Python Script:

-  This Python script includes all the sorting algorithms developed specifically for this project.
+  This Python script includes all the algorithms developed specifically for this project.

 - `requirements.txt` Text File: